(Gojira: Kessen Kido Zoshoku Toshi)

 Directors – Hiroyuki Sashita & Kobun Shizuno, Screenplay – Gen Urobuchi, Producer – Takashi Yoshizawa, Music – Takayuki Hatton, Production Design – Ferdinando Patulli & Naoya Tanaka.
 Production Company – Toho Animation/Polygon Pictures.

 Following the obliteration of most of their unit in the battle with Godzilla, Haruo Sakaki comes around and encounters a strange native girl.
 She belongs to a primitive tribe known as the Houtua who worship a giant egg.
-Haruo finds the other survivors from the expedition and they are granted shelter by the Houtua.
+Haruo and the other survivors are granted shelter by the Houtua.
 They also realise that the Houtua have used the nanometal left over from Mechagodzilla to tip their arrowheads.
 This leads them to discover the remains of Mechagodzilla, which was destroyed before they left Earth.
 In the millennia since they were away, Mechagodzilla has evolved into an entire artificially intelligent city.
 Using the access codes, they are able to reactivate and take control of the city, finding that its armaments and defences make it the perfect weapon to battle Godzilla.

 Godzilla: Planet of the Monsters (2017) was a very different Godzilla film.
 Most noticeably, it was an anime Godzilla.
-Moreover, it was one where directors Hiroyuki Sashita and Kobun Shizuno announced it as part of a trilogy, which continues with City on the Edge of Battle and will culminate with Godzilla: The Planet Eater (2018).
+Moreover, it was one where directors Hiroyuki Sashita and Kobun Shizuno announced it as part of a trilogy, which continues with City on the Edge of Battle and concluded with Godzilla: The Planet Eater (2018).
 As we start to see here, they have reimagined elements of the Godzilla series on a massive scale taking place in a far flung future among the survivors of humanity.
-As I will get to in a moment, some of the reconceptions are quite dazzling.
+As I will get to in a moment, some of the reconceptions are dazzling.

 On the other hand, I felt disappointment with Godzilla: Planet of the Monsters.
-It seemed more space opera than monster movie and fully the first hour of the film was taken up by the various happenings among the survivors in their spacefleet during their search for a new home.
+It seemed more space opera than monster movie and fully the first hour of the film was taken up by the various happenings among the survivors in their spacefleet in their search for a new home.
 When Godzilla was eventually unveiled, it never seemed as exciting as seeing the same taking place in the contemporaneous live-action Shin Godzilla (2016).

 While the first film left me cold, Godzilla: City on the Edge of Battle is a far better attempt at what Planet of the Monsters was trying to do.
 The space opera/planetary adventure has been dropped bar a handful of scenes that cut back to the ships in orbit.
 The heavily armed landing expedition has been replaced by a far more interesting story set amongst the remaining troops as they try to survive on the surface of what is now effectively an alien planet.
 Certainly, as the survivors find the Mechagodzilla city and set about preparing it for battle against Godzilla, this does get back to more of the obsession with heavy artillery and advanced hardware that dominates a certain sub-genus of anime.